Keisuke Serizawa

 An interesting aspect of this process is the use of every day items.
 For example, the dye resistant paste was generally made from boiled rice (combined with lime).
 The inks (generally vegetable dyes), particularly black were mixed with tofu water, a by-product in the making of curd from soy beans, to give richer color and indelibility.

 Serizawa was a leading member of the Mingei (folk craft) movement founded in 1926 by Soetsu Yanagi, Shoji Hamada and Kanjiro Kawai.
 The Serizawa Keisuke Art and Craft Museum at Tohoku Fukushi University in Sendai has a large and specialized collection of his work.
-The Mingei International Museum of Folk Art located in in Balboa Park, San Diego, California, has an important collection of works by Serizawa.
+The Mingei International Museum of Folk Art located in Balboa Park, San Diego, California, has an important collection of works by Serizawa.
 Serizawa also donated several items to the museum which were not his own works but of important cultural significance.

 Serizawa Calendars.
 For information on Serizawa calendar folios, click here.